Vallabh100/Study-on-Cart-Abandonment/README.md

 ⇒ Oversampling using SMOTE: Since the dataset was imbalanced, with a larger number of instances where customers did not abandon their carts, I used SMOTE (Synthetic Minority Over-sampling Technique) to balance the data.
 This ensured that the model built would not be biased towards one class.

-⇒ Model Building: Built a logistic regression model to predict shopping cart abandonment.
-Logistic regression is a popular machine learning algorithm for binary classification problems, making it a suitable choice for this project.
+⇒ Model Building: Built models using Supervised ML algorithms like Logistic Regression, Support Vector Machine(with rbf kernel), Multi-Layer Perceptron, Ada Boost Technique.

-⇒ Model Evaluation: Finally, evaluated the performance of the model using various performance metrics, such as accuracy, kappa.
+⇒ Model Evaluation: Finally, evaluated the performance of the model using various performance metrics, such as accuracy.
 This helped me to determine how well the model was performing and identify areas for improvement.

+⇒Accuracy of different models are as follows:
+    Logistic Regression     : 98.63
+    Support Vector Machine  : 98.70
+    Multi-Layer Perceptron  : 98.77
+    Ada Boost Classifier    : 98.90